Bernard Baruch: Business career

-In 1916, Baruch left Wall Street to advise President Woodrow Wilson on national defense and terms of peace.
-He served on the Advisory Commission to the Council of National Defense and, in January 1918, became the chairman of the new War Industries Board.
-With his leadership, this body successfully managed the US's economic mobilization during World War I. In 1919, Wilson asked Baruch to serve as a staff member at the Paris Peace Conference.
-Baruch did not approve of the reparations that France and Britain demanded of Germany, and he supported Wilson's opinion that there needed to be new forms of cooperation, as well as the creation of the League of Nations.
+In 1916, Baruch left Wall Street to advise President Wilson on national defense and terms of peace.
+He served on the Advisory Commission to the Council of National Defense and in January 1918, became the chairman of the new War Industries Board.
+With his leadership, the body successfully managed the U.S.'s economic mobilization during World War I. In 1919, Wilson asked Baruch to serve as a staff member at the Paris Peace Conference.
+Baruch did not approve of the reparations which France and Britain demanded of Germany, and he supported Wilson's opinion that there needed to be new forms of cooperation, as well as the creation of the League of Nations.